Facilitation of skin-to-skin care and parental involvement through the physical environment

 For healthcare professionals

-• Provide technical facilities to start skin-to-skin care in the delivery unit and during transfer to the NICU for stable infants.
+• Provide technical facilities to start skin-to-skin care immediately at the delivery unit and during transfer to the NICU for stable infants.

 For neonatal unit